 Practice Tests for Your Idaho Written Knowledge Exam

-The practice tests for a learner’s permit or standard driver license check your knowledge of Idaho traffic laws, highway signs by shape and symbol, traffic signals, pavement markings, and equipment required on motor vehicles.
+All our practice tests for a learner’s permit or standard driver license are designed to check your knowledge of Idaho traffic laws, highway signs by shape and symbol, traffic signals, pavement markings, and equipment required on motor vehicles.

 Each practice test has 40 questions.
 It gives you instant feedback, so you’ll know if your answer is correct or not.
 If you miss a question, there is a brief explanation.
 Use the explanation to look up more information in the Idaho Driver’s Manual.